top of page

 also immediately surrounding all buildings situated on the land.

-The Shire of Dumbleyung commences property inspections around the 1 November annually.
+The Shire of Dumbleyung commences property inspections after the 18th October annually.

 The purpose of the inspections is to assess landowners / occupiers compliance with the Fire Break Notice (linked above).
 All properties are to remain compliant until 31st March the following year.